-If you’ve ever had a Black Marlin, a Tarpon, or a Wahoo on the other end of your line, you know how strong and fast these fish are.
+If you’ve ever had a Marlin, a Tarpon, or a Sailfish on the other end of your line, you know how strong and fast these fish are.
 Have you ever wondered – how fast?
 Or which one of these is the fastest fish in the ocean?
 We’ll answer those questions and more in this list of the fastest creatures swimming the world’s waters.

 Fish are a weird bunch of creatures, and there’s still so much we don’t know about them.
 Whether they’re swimming freely in the open waters or tugging at your line, measuring their exact speed is a very hard thing to do.
 However, scientists and wildlife experts agree that these 10 fish are most likely to be the fastest fish in the ocean.
 Let’s find out all about them!